 Franklin Middle School

-District 6 educates today’s students in partnership with families and communities to succeed in tomorrow’s world.
+District 6 engages, empowers and inspires today’s students in partnership with families and communities to succeed in tomorrow’s world.

 Main fax number: 970-348-3230